Archive for the ‘primitive decor’ Category

 And finally, I have some progress on my first Izannah Walker style doll from the workshop that I am taking.
 It has been hard to tear myself away from my current obsession with spun cotton to work on her, but I’ve gotten a bit completed!
 I have her torso sewn and stuffed, and her head with shoulderplate stuffed and pinned onto the torso.

-After sewing the shoulderplate in place, I shall begin sculpting her face – I will share how I do with it in my next blog post.
+After sewing the shoulderplate in place, I shall begin sculpting her face – I will share how I do with it in an upcoming blog post.

 I will end for now with a big thank you to Cathy of the always-inspiring One Pink Goose for presenting me with the Sunshine Award, which is awarded to bloggers whose positivity and creativity inspire others in the blog world.
 I am honored!